grahamc/grahamc.github.com/_posts/2011-09-12-create-secure-git-repository.markdown

 initialize your repository with this command, otherwise everyone will be able to read your PGP keys.

-Now all you need to do is add this repository as a remote (`git remote add`) and carry on your way.
+Now, pretending your server is your-ssh-server.com, and the username is user, you would add it as a remote to your repository as such:
+`git remote add origin user@your-ssh-server.com:path/to/secure.git`